PrincetonUniversity/data_visualization_python/README.md

 ## Authorship

-This guide was created by Michal Grzadkowski and Brian Arnold with contributions by Jake Snell, Carolina Roe-Raymond, and members of Princeton Research Computing.
+The workshop materials were created by Michal Grzadkowski and Brian Arnold with contributions by Jake Snell, Carolina Roe-Raymond, and members of Princeton Research Computing.